unibo-spe/spe-slides/content/09-containerization/_index.md

     ]
     ```

+---

+## Example: sharing data with named volumes (pt.
+4)

+### Accessing the volume from the host

-3. The `Mountpoint` entry reveals the location of the volume on the host's file system
+5. The `Mountpoint` entry reveals the location of the volume on the host's file system

-4. Let's look into that position (may require _super-user_ access rights):
+6. Let's look into that position (may require _super-user_ access rights):
     * `sudo ls -la /var/lib/docker/volumes/my-volume/_data`

         ```